asterdex/aster-broker-pro-sdk/README.md

 ### defaultFavoriteSymbols

-the default favorites symbol
+The default favorite symbols.

 ### enableToggleTheme

-whether user can change the theme.
+Whether users can change the theme.

 ### supportNetworks

-default is ['bnb']
+The default is ['bnb'].

 ```ts
 export type SupportedNetwork = "bnb" | "eth" | "arb" | "base";